abazarova/TOHA-ACL-2026/README.md

 Here is a quick overview of how the repository is organized:

 *   **`config/`** ⚙️
-    *   Contains all `.yaml` configuration files for the different steps in the pipeline.
+    * Contains all .yaml configuration files, organized into the following key subdirectories:
-    *   The configuration is split into main parts:
+        1. **`method/`**: Parameters for running our unsupervised TOHA pipeline as well as the baseline methods.
-        1.  **`data/`**: Configurations mapped to your raw `.csv` data files.
+        2. **`preprocess/`**: Settings for downloading and preprocessing the datasets.
-        2.  **`preprocess/`**: Settings for dataset downloading and preprocessing scripts.
+        3. **`transfer/`**: Specific data and preprocessing configurations dedicated to running the transferability experiments.
-        3.  **`method/`**: Settings for running both supervised baselines and our unsupervised methods for hallucination detection.
+        4. **`evaluation/`**: General experiment settings ensuring reproducibility, such as test set splits, number of evaluation runs, and random seeds.
 *   **`container_setups/`** 📦
     *   Contains scripts and Dockerfiles needed for building and launching the reproducible container environment.
 *   **`src/`** 💻